 What Makes Virani Law Different?

-We can help at every stage of the process, not just in a dispute with your insurer.
-In fact, we prefer to avoid dispute resolution altogether.
+We can help at every stage of the process, from filing your paperwork to third-party liability.
+Our goal is to come to a fair settlement while avoiding unnecessary delays in the process.
+If we can avoid dispute resolution by pushing back with the insurer early on, we can help you start your recovery sooner.
 Negotiating with the insurer is a much faster way to increase your payout.
 Insurers typically want to avoid the expenses of a dispute and are willing to negotiate.
-Call us early on in the insurance claim process and we can make the process smoother for you and your family.
-From initiating the claim to submitting your expenses, having an advocate help you throughout the process can make it less stressful.
+Contact us early on in the insurance claim, and we can make the process smoother for you and your family.
+From initiating the claim to submitting your expenses, having an advocate help you throughout the process will reduce the stress you have to take on.

 #1 We Can Service All of Canada